Last updated: 2019-02-21T03:53:28-08:00

 Device Support Status Report

-Note that this page only discusses the 1.0R version of hardware.
-Later hardware revisions are not supported.
+Note that this page only applies to the 1.0R version of hardware.
+Later hardware revisions are not compatible or supported.
 See below for more info.

 LEDE Project leaders previously rejected all of my patches and I don't see any situation where it's possible to get them merged so I gave up trying.
 If someone else wants to take my work and move on with it, you are welcome to do so.